wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/r-and-sql-data-types-and-data-objects-r-in-t-sql-tutorial.md

 - SQL Server pushes the data from the query to the R process managed by the Launchpad service and converts it to an internal representation.
 - The R runtime loads the data into a data.frame variable and performs its own operations on the data.
 - The database engine returns the data to SQL Server using a secured internal connection and presents the data in terms of SQL Server data types.
-- You get the data by connecting to SQL Server using a clilent or network library that can issue SQL queries and handle tabular data sets, potentially affecting the data in other ways.
+- You get the data by connecting to SQL Server using a client or network library that can issue SQL queries and handle tabular data sets.
+This client application can potentially affect the data in other ways.

 To see how this works, run a query such as this one on the AdventureWorksDW data warehouse.
 This view returns sales data used in creating forecasts.